babylonhealth/ios-playbook/Cookbook/Technical-Documents/XcodeTips.md

 ![Test Navigator Attachments](./Assets/test-navigator-attachments.png)

+You can view the same report on CircleCI by navigating to the job's Artifacts tab and opening `Users/distiller/project/output/scan/html/report.html`.

 ## Errors when pulling code/switching branches
 Various errors can occur when pulling code/switching branches.
 Typically all that is needed is running `bundle exec pod install` and closing